GavinVasandani/Lab4-Reduced-RISC-V-Architecture/README.md

   );
   ```

-  - please make sure that module name match the name of .sv file
+  - Make sure that module name matches the name of .sv file
-  - ";" has to be added to every logic variable created
+  - ";" has to be added to every logic variable created.

   ```
   logic PC_src;